lmarquar/ConservationCoin/README.md

 # ConservationCoin
 Description:
   - 1 Coin = 1m² of soil
-  - it should be easily tradeble on the markets
+  - it should be easily tradeble on the markets, so probably ethereum blockchain is the way

 Arguments:
   - Pros: